The Department of Teacher Education and Leadership Studies offers teaching licenses in the following areas:

 - Middle Childhood Education - (Grades four through nine).
-For teaching learners in at least two of four curriculum concentration areas named on the teaching license.
-Students choose two areas from the following four:
+The successful candidate will teach learners in at least two of four curriculum concentration areas named on the teaching license including:

 - Language Arts